-The following key economic factors played a role in the 2013 budget.
+The following key economic factors played a role in the 2014 budget.

-- Economic conditions in 2012 improved modestly, but load remained flat for most NCMPA1 participants.
-Weather in 2012 remained close to expected season values. - Current and projected power market price levels remain low.
-Softness in the market is driven by low natural gas projections resulting from innovative drilling techniques being used in North America; and demand for electricity which has not yet returned to pre-recession levels.
+- Economic conditions in 2013 continued to improve, but load growth remained low for most NCMPA1 participants.
+Weather in 2013 remained close to expected seasonal values. - Current and projected power market price levels remain low.
+Softness in the market is driven by low natural gas projections resulting from innovative drilling techniques being used in North America; and slow growth in demand for electricity.
 As a result, power market price projections remain low for the foreseeable future.

-Budget Highlights for 2013
+Budget Highlights for 2014

-- Forecasts a 5.0% increase in wholesale rates effective July 1. - The load forecast estimates energy and demand growth of 0.7% for the period. - Collection through rates of \$115,510,000 for debt principal due January 1, 2014. - Anticipates scheduled refueling outages for Catawba 2 and McGuire 1. - Projects that \$54,921,000 will be spent on capital additions at the Catawba plant funded from bonds.
+- Forecasts a 5.0% increase in wholesale rates effective July 1.
+This increase excludes the effect of the elimination of Gross Receipt Tax of 3.22%.
+The net effect results in an increase of 1.8%. - The load forecast estimates energy and demand growth of 0.6% for the period. - Collection through rates of \$117,720,000 for debt principal due January 1, 2015. - Anticipates scheduled refueling outages for Catawba 1 and McGuire 1 & 2. - Projects that \$71,883,000 will be spent on capital additions at the Catawba plant funded from bonds.